aeirola/react-native-svg-app-icon/README.md

 React Native aims to provide tools for building cross platform native mobile applications using technologies familiar from web development.
 Since the core tooling doesn't provide a solution for building the laundher icons for those applications, this tool aims to fill that gap.

 Luckily, most icons follow a similar structure of a foreground shape on a background, which is easily adapted to different shapes and sizes.
-This is the idea behind Android [Adaptive Icons](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive), and what the [Anddroid Image Asset Studio](https://developer.android.com/studio/write/image-asset-studio) implements nicely for generating leagy icons.
+This is the idea behind Android [Adaptive Icons](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive), and what the [Android Image Asset Studio](https://developer.android.com/studio/write/image-asset-studio) implements nicely for generating leagy icons.
 This tool can actually be though of as a NPM CLI port of the Image Asset Studio, with added support for generating iOS icons as well.

 ### Other work